Dulaglutide (Trulicity) and Liraglutide (Victoza): Supply issue

 The suppliers of dulaglutide (Eli Lilly) and liraglutide (Novo Nordisk) in New Zealand have advised Pharmac that stock of both medicines for 2024 and 2025 is only enough to meet current demand.

 Between December 2023 and March 2024, almost 5,000 new people started on one of these medicines.
-If this trend continued, we would not have enough supply of these medicines for everyone, and people currently taking the medicine would have difficulty filling their prescriptions.
+If this trend had continued, there would not be enough of these medicines for everyone.

 Pharmac funds other medicines for type 2 diabetes that people can access.